Alexandra, Countess of Frederiksborg

 by Susan Flantzer © Unofficial Royalty 2015

 Alexandra Christina Manley was born in Hong Kong on June 30, 1964.
-Her father Richard Manley (1924 – 2010), an insurance company executive, was born in Shanghai, China to a British father and Chinese mother.
+Her father Richard Manley (1924 – 2010), an insurance company executive, was born in Shanghai, China to a British father and a Chinese mother.
 Her mother Christa Nowotny, born in 1933 in Austria, is of Austrian and Czech descent and worked as a manager for a communications company.
 Alexandra has two sisters Nicola Baird and Martina Bent.

 Alexandra received her primary and secondary education in Hong Kong at Quarry Bay School, Glenealy School and Island School.
 She studied business at universities in Austria, Japan, and the United Kingdom.
 From 1990 – 1995, Alexandra was employed by GT Management (Asia) Ltd. in Hong Kong.

 Alexandra met Prince Joachim of Denmark, the younger son of Queen Margrethe II of Denmark, while he was working in Hong Kong.
-Their engagement, which surprised both families, was announced in May of 1995.
+Their engagement, which surprised both families, was announced in May 1995.
 To marry Joachim, Alexandra had to give up her career, renounce her British citizenship, and change her religion from Anglican to Evangelical Lutheran.
 On November 18, 1995, the couple was married at the Frederiksborg Palace Chapel in Hillerød, Denmark.
 Upon her marriage, Alexandra was styled Her Royal Highness Princess Alexandra of Denmark.

 Alexandra and Prince Joachim had two sons: